 Interested in learning more?

-Continue to explore the Art and Technology Studies website to learn more about our curricular offerings, faculty, students, alumni, and more or visit the Master of Fine Arts in Studio degree program section to get detailed information.
+Continue to explore the Art and Technology Studies website to learn more about our curricular offerings, faculty, students, alumni and more or schedule a tour.